vb-linux/pages/index.md

  [Void linux](https://voidlinux.org/) is best linux distribution out there.

  With one exception.
-No that easy for linux or computer begginers.
+Not that easy for linux or computer begginers.

  (like could be)